bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 -   `randomseed`: Seed for the global random seed generator used to initialize seeds for module instantiations.
-The 64-bit Mersenne Twister `mt1993764` from the Standard Library is used to generate seeds.
+The 64-bit Mersenne Twister `mt1993764` from the C++ Standard Library is used to generate seeds.
 A random seed from multiple entropy sources will be generated if the parameter is not specified.
 Can be used to reproduce an earlier simulation run.